 Currently firefighters use two-way radios to communicate on the job, and they are forced to write reports based on their memory because there is not an easy way to record the communications between two-way radios.
 Firefighters need a system to automatically document what happened while they were responding to a call.
 To save them a significant amount of time when creating reports, our solution is to implement an application that allows firefighters to take pictures, record video and communicate in real time with their team of on-site responders.
 The proposed system will use a Wireless Local Area Network (WLAN) hosted on the fire truck itself to act as an access point (AP) to which the firefighters can connect.
 This AP will also save communication between firefighters to a local storage location.
 Upon return to the fire station, the AP will route all of the information stored locally to a larger database.
 For now, Wi-Fi will be our communication medium, with a prediction that our technology can eventually be extended to include radio signal.

 Goodpaster, Nicholas; Booth, Steven; Moede, Griffin; and Hurley, John-Paul, "Communication System For Firefighters" (2018).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 102.